-The Security/Penetration Analysis examined the voting system's compliance with the requirements of the Pennsylvania Election Code by analyzing physical security procedures and impoundment of ballots.
-Precinct tabulation devices were installed for delivery to the precinct, and the Functional Examiner analyzed the pertinent security procedures performed on each device to ascertain compliance to Section 1107-A(12), 25 P.S. § 3031.7(12), requiring an electronic voting system to provide acceptable ballot security procedures and impoundment of ballots to prevent tampering with or substitution of any ballots or ballot cards.
-The Functional Examiner also used the security analysis phase of testing to validate compliance to parts of Sections 1107-A(16) and (17), 25 P.S. §§ 3031.7(16) & (17) that relate to system security.
+The Security Analysis examined the voting system's compliance with the requirements of the Pennsylvania Election Code by analyzing physical security procedures and impoundment of ballots.
+The examiner leveraged previous test results from the EVS 6021 examination where there were no pertinent changes that need to be re-evaluated.
+Precinct tabulation devices were installed as for use at polling places, and the Functional Examiner analyzed the pertinent security procedures performed on each device to ascertain compliance with Section 1107-A(12), 25 P.S. § 3031.7(12), requiring an electronic voting system to provide acceptable ballot security procedures and impoundment of ballots to prevent tampering with or substitution of any ballots or ballot cards.
+The Functional

+Examiner also used the Security Analysis phase of testing to validate compliance with parts of Sections 1107-A(16) and (17), 25 P.S. §§ 3031.7(16) & (17), that relate to system security.

-The Privacy Analysis examined the voting system's compliance to Section 1107-A(l) of the Election Code, 25 P.S. § 3031.7(1), requiring that an electronic voting system provide for absolute secrecy of the vote, by analyzing how the polling place devices met the pertinent privacy requirements.
+The Privacy Analysis examined the voting system's compliance with Section 1107-A(l) of the Election Code, 25 P.S. § 3031.7(l), requiring that an electronic voting system provide for absolute secrecy of the vote, by analyzing how the polling place devices met the pertinent privacy requirements.
+The examiner leveraged previous test results from EVS 6021 where there were no pertinent changes that needed re-evaluation.

-The Usability analysis evaluated the compliance of the voting system to Sections 1107-A(14) and (15), 25 P.S. §§ 3031.7(14) & (15).
+The Usability analysis evaluated the compliance of the voting system with Sections 1107-A(14) and (15), 25 P.S. §§ 3031.7(14) & (15).
 The results from the tests were used by the Functional Examiner to supplement his conclusions from the documentation review phase.
+The examiner leveraged previous test results from EVS 6021 examination for areas where no pertinent changes occurred from previous examinations.